sdanie53/RAG_chatbot/README.md

 - PDF and Text File Support: Can process and understand information from both PDF and text documents, expanding its knowledge base.

 ## Installations
-- You can use the requirement.txt file to create your environment and install dependencies
+- You can use the requirements.txt file to create your environment and install dependencies